Nico Siragusa: Baltimore Ravens

-The Baltimore Ravens selected Siragusa in the fourth round (122nd overall) of the 2017 NFL Draft.
+The Baltimore Ravens selected Siragusa in the fourth round (122nd overall) of the 2017 NFL draft.
 He was the sixth guard and eighth interior offensive lineman, as well as one of three San Diego State products (along with Donnel Pumphrey and Damontae Kazee) selected in 2017.

-On May 5, 2017, the Baltimore Ravens signed Siragusa to a four-year, $3.02 million contract, including a $628,379 signing bonus.
+On May 5, 2017, the Ravens signed Siragusa to a four-year, $3.02 million contract, including a $628,379 signing bonus.
 However, during a training camp practice on August 1, Siragusa tore his ACL, MCL, and PCL.
 He was placed on injured reserve on September 1, 2017, ending his rookie season before it began.

 On September 1, 2018, the Ravens waived Siragusa during final roster cuts and resigned him to the practice squad the next day.

 Green Bay Packers

 On December 12, 2018, the Green Bay Packers signed Siragusa off the Ravens' practice squad and added him to their active roster after placing Byron Bell on injured reserve.
 He was waived on April 29, 2019.